Hubble selection of the weak scale from QCD quantum critical point: Quantum critical points of LSM

-We present our initial study of the $N_f=3$ LSM parameter space at tree-level.
-Quantum critical points are found in a wide range of parameter space, at a range of $v_h^*$ values relevant to this work.
-More dedicated studies shall be done with lattice calculation.
+We present our initial exploration of quantum critical points $v_h^*$ of the $N_f=3$ LSM at tree-level.
+In Sec.~III, we presented the benchmark SM point, Eqs.~(6) and (7), that best fits the meson spectrum in Table I. Here we discuss further details of our search and the resulting ranges of best-fit parameters and $v_h^*$.

-We fix LSM parameters to the benchmark in \Eq{eq:SMpoint} and (\ref{eq:hSM}), while varying $\lambda_1$ and $\mu^2>0$.
-It turns out that large uncertainties of the last 3 observables in Table~\ref{tab:data} leave some freedom in choosing $\lambda_1$ and $\mu^2$.
-And surprisingly, these two free parameters are already good enough to find reasonable SM points with critical points.
-We should focus on the parameter space with $K>4.5$ so that coexisting vacua are present at ${\cal H}=0$; this roughly requires $\mu^2 \lesssim $ 10 times the benchmark value.
+It turns out that $\lambda_1$ and $\mu^2$ are least constrained by meson spectrum, as the last three meson observables in Table I have large uncertainties; without such freedom, the tree-level LSM would have been over-constrained.
+So we vary these two parameters while fixing all others to the benchmark values.
+We should also focus on the parameter space with $K>4.5$ so that coexisting vacua are present at ${\cal H}=0$; this roughly requires $\mu^2 \lesssim $ 10 times the benchmark value.